DrAcula27/productStore/README.md

     - Add this README.md file manually, NOT through GitHub.
 1. Create a video showcasing the application and code.
 This video needs to be in the README file.

 _Feel free to expand upon this project and add extra features._

+#### Attributions
+- Favicon: <a href="https://www.flaticon.com/free-icons/shop" title="shop icons">Shop icons created by srip - Flaticon</a>